maia-iyer/spire-demos/tornjak_crd_federation/README.md

 envsubst < resources/clusterspiffeid_b.yaml | kubectl apply -f -
 ```

+#### Note on configuring workload entries

+We are using the SPIRE controller manager in this demo to automatically register workloads.
+Above we are adjusting the default template for entries that workloads receive.

+Importantly this example allows all workload entries to receive the foreign trust domain bundle, but in practice we should be more restrictive about which workloads obtain the foreign trust bundle.

 ## Step 4: Verify successful TLS connection from Cluster B

 Finally, let's perform the CURL again: